nicofighter45/VanadiumMod/README.md

-# Fabric Example Mod
+# Fabric Vanadium Mod

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Download fabric, add Fabric API and the last version of this mod.
+Connect to vanadium server using the given ip

 ## License